-For complete details of the Likely area as well as camping and fishing info visit Cedar City Museum and Info Centre in Cedar Point Park.
+For complete details of the Likely area as well as camping and fishing info visit Cedar City Museum and Info Centre in Cedar Point Provincial Park.
 Helpful staff can supply you with maps of the area.
 Give directions and information on points of interest.
 Popular day tours include; Circle Tour Routes, 3 Museums Circle Tour, Quesnel Forks Ghost Town and Cemetery, the famous Bullion Pit Mine, Quesnel Lake beaches and more.
 Don’t forget to fuel up on gas up before your day trips.
-Stock up on supplies at the Valley General Store or enjoy a meal at the Likely Lodge or Gibson’s Restaurant before your days adventures begin.
+Stock up on supplies at the Valley General Store or enjoy a meal at the Likely Lodge or Lakeside Restaurant & Services in downtown Likely before your days adventures begin.

 Camping and Recreation Sites

 Recommended information at Recreation Sites and Trails BC

 Recreation sites and trails are located in BC’s natural forests.
 By following the guidelines outlined in this section, we can protect our forests for generations to come.

 “Take nothing but pictures, leave nothing but footprints.”
 Leave No Trace

 When using recreation sites, users are encouraged to strive for no trace camping.
 In other words, when you leave a site, it should be in no worse condition than when you came.
 What you bring to a site, you take home with you – PACK-IN, PACK-OUT.
 This includes biodegradable scraps such as fruit peelings as they will likely not decompose before the next group of campers uses the site.

 When using recreation trails, it is important to stay on designated trails only to protect the surrounding ecosystem.

 2. Travel and Camp On Durable Surface

 3. Dispose of Waste Properly